gbmhunter/blog/content/electronics/components/capacitors/index.md

 IR > `\( 10^{10}\Omega \)` or `\( 10^2 M\Omega \cdot uF \)`, whichever is less, at `\( +125^{\circ}C \)`

 IR requirements for commercial MLCCs are about two times less.

+#### Singing Capacitors (Audible Noise)

+Sometimes you will hear ceramic capacitors make audible noise!
+This audible noise is caused due the piezoelectric effect which physically vibrates the capacitor, and can occur in ceramic capacitors which are ferroelectric.
+Both _Class II_ and _Class III_ ceramic capacitors are ferroelectric, and are susceptible to this problem.
+However, _Class I_ (e.g. `C0G/NP0`) capacitors are immune[^tdk-singing-capacitors].

+_Class II_ and _Class III_ capacitors are most likely to "sing" when the capacitor is subject to large current/voltage ripple.

 ### Electrolytic